santiagocandia/Data-Viz/berlin-zip-codes/documentation.md

-# Documentation of Berlin's ZIP codes
+# Berlin's ZIP codes Documentation

 ## Motivation
 The lack of an official (and unofficial) database that groups ZIP codes by boroughs and neighborhoods has motivated me to search for this information and develop a database.